zharinov/squircle-rs/README.md

 Rust port of [figma-squircle](https://github.com/phamfoo/figma-squircle/) JS library.

-**NB**: It runs slower than original JS version, when compiled to WASM.
+**NB**: When compiled to WASM, it runs slower than original JS version.